DigiNode-Tools/diginode-tools/docs/suggested_hardware.md

 Purchase:
 - [Amazon.co.uk](https://amzn.to/3alBS9k)

 Note: There are two variants of the Argon One M.2 case - one that supports a M.2 SATA SSD (slower) and the other supports a M.2 NVME SSD (faster).
 Either will work but you need to buy the correct SSD to match your chosen case.
-(See below.)
+(See below.).
+The case is aluminium which helps to passively cool the Pi, and the SSD is housed within the case making the entire device nice and compact.
+The fan can be controlled by software to activate at a certain temperature threshold.
 ![Argon One M.2 Case](/images/argon_m2.jpg)

 ## M.2 SATA SSD